tacofoundation/mrio/docs/en/specification/multidimensional-geotiff-specification.md

 ## Overview

-While multidimensional array formats such as NetCDF, HDF5, and Zarr are currently supported by many GIS software and GDAL, their general-purpose design poses challenges for geospatial interoperability.
-These formats do not inherently default to explicit metadata conventions, such as coordinate reference systems, spatial dimensions, overviews or temporal attributes.
-As a result, users often need to manually configure spatial parameters during data ingestion, leading to inconsistent interpretations, projection mismatches, and additional preprocessing steps that complicate geospatial workflows.
+Unlike GeoTIFF, which enforces strict metadata standards, traditional multidimensional formats typically rely on the flexible [CF metadata conventions](https://cfconventions.org/).
+While this flexibility offers broad applicability, it also leads to inconsistent implementations across software platforms and public datasets.
+Probably, the major concern is the lack of standardization for [CRS information](https://github.com/zarr-developers/geozarr-spec/issues/53); although CF conventions allow the inclusion of CRS details, they do not enforce a uniform format.
+Similar issues arise with other critical metadata components, such as the definition of temporal attributes and data overviews.
+Consequently, users often need to determine the appropriate structure manually, which can result in inconsistent dataset interpretations and additional preprocessing steps that further complicate geospatial workflows.

-The Multidimensional COG (mCOG) specification extends the traditional GeoTIFF format to support N-dimensional arrays. **Our core principle is that everything should be explicit by default**.
-It maintains the simplicity and compatibility of COG/GeoTIFF, offers fast access and the ability to be opened by any GIS software or library that supports the GDALGeoTIFF format.
+To address these challenges, the Multidimensional COG (mCOG) specification extends the traditional GeoTIFF format to support N-dimensional arrays.
+Our core principle is that everything should be explicit by default.
+The mCOG format maintains the simplicity and compatibility of COG/GeoTIFF, offers fast and partial data access, and ensures compatibility with any GIS software or library that supports the GDALGeoTIFF format.

+The following decisions have been considered in the development of mCOG:

+- A mCOG must be compliant with the [COG specification](https://docs.ogc.org/is/21-026/21-026.html).
+- A mCOG must be compliant with the [STAC datacube specification](https://github.com/stac-extensions/datacube).

 <figure style="display: flex; flex-direction: column; align-items: center">
   <img src="../../public/content-mcog.svg" alt="Band GIF" style="width: 60%">